 I’ve come to enjoy that question, asking if I’m touring on that bike.
 I smile and make up whatever response feels right at the moment.
 My honest response is that I try hard not to have a lot of stuff, so I like having one bike for everything, that fits into my small apartment.
 I also like touring that way, staying in a tent whenever I can and cooking in the stove I carry.

-Sadly, the folding touring bike I’ve used on past trips suffered20130725_195639 a serious setback.
+Sadly, the folding touring bike I’ve used on past trips suffered a serious setback.
 The frame cracked.
 Of course, many would say that makes it match the owner, but I like to say that my new bike is almost the same but has a stronger frame.
 It better, since I’ve gained a few pounds since I was last in the saddle, and since my new folding cycle needs to carry all the bits shown here, which weigh 50 pounds.

 If you want to see a list of what’s in there, look at the very start of this blog(click here).
 Of course, my new folding bike needs to carry one more bit that’s even harder on the frame, me.
 I’m not telling how much that piece of luggage weighs.